-- 6.7.
-The evaluation criteria for aA aerobatic authorisations include those for al above and the following: - a) Lines.
-Vertical climbing and diving lines.
-All lines may be flown with or without rolls - Angles.
-Flight through any angle between such lines, with a change of flight path up to 135° - c) Turns.
-Rolling turns - d) Spins.
-Normal and inverted spins with entry and exit in normal or inverted flight - e) Stall turns.
-Stall turns with inverted entry and exit with or without rolls in the vertical climb and / or dive - f) Loops and eights.
-Outside half loops, outside loops and outside horizontal eights with inverted entry and exit.
-Diamond and eight- sided loops. - g) Rolls.
-Multiple rolls, or fractions of, on various lines up to a maximum of 2 x 360 degree rotations.
-Multiple flick / snap rolls, positive and negative, on various lines up to a maximum of 2 x 360 degrees rotation - h) Combinations.
-Any combination of the manoeuvres listed above.
+- 6.5.
+The evaluation criteria for aA aerobatic authorisations include those for al above and the following: - a) Spins.
+Inverted spins with entry and exit in normal or inverted flight - b) Stall turns.
+Stall turns with inverted entry and exit - c) Loops and eights.
+Outside half loops, outside loops and outside horizontal eights with inverted entry and exit, diamond and eight-sided loops. - d) Rolls.
+Multiple continuous rolls, multiple flick / snap rolls (positive and negative), rolling turns b) Applicants must be current with flat erect spinning, flat inverted spinning, knife edge spinning and cross over spinning all of which should be recovered onto specific headings